 The first SLOSH model for the Apalachee Bay area was completed in 1984.
 The model was developed by the Techniques Development Lab of the National Oceanic and Atmospheric Administration (NOAA) under the direction of the late Dr. Chester P. Jelesnianski.
 In March 1997 the NHC updated the SLOSH model for the Apalachicola Bay basin.
 A major improvement to the model was the incorporation of wind speed degradation overland as the simulated storms moved inland.
 This duplicated the pressure "filling" and increases in the radii of maximum winds (RMW) as the hurricanes weaken after making landfall.
+The grid configuration also provided more detail and additional information including storm tide projections.

 In 2013 the NHC updated the SLOSH grid for the Apalachicola Bay basin.
 The updated SLOSH model basin reflects major improvements, including higher resolution basin data and grid configurations and increased geographic area covered.
-Faster computer speeds allowed additional hypothetical storms to be run for creation of the Maximum of Maximums1 (MOMs) or the maximum potential storm tide values for each category of storm.
+Faster computer speeds allowed additional hypothetical storms to be run for creation of the Maximum of Maximums (MOMs) or the maximum potential storm tide values for each category of storm.